-This 30 Minute Skinny Orange Chicken is light, full of protein, and absolutely scrumptious.
+This 30-Minute Orange Chicken is healthy, full of protein, and absolutely scrumptious.

 No messy breading, frying, or excess oiling is going to happen here.

 What is happening: tender, mouthwatering pieces of chicken breast smothered with a deliciously bright and citrusy orange-soy-brown sugar sauce that is awesome over fluffy rice